 (Year 1 classes link)

-I have served as a governor in several schools and spent many happy years teaching Primary age children.
+She has served as a governor in several schools and spent many happy years teaching Primary age children.

 Dr. Phillip Chambers

 Anna Ladd is a Health Service Manager with 15 years of NHS experience.
 She currently works with NHS England across Yorkshire and the Humber.
 Anna is a first time governor, having joined the governing body as a co-opted member in 2017, with a special interest in Child Welfare.

 Anna has lived in Leeds since coming to university in the city 18 years ago.
 She has two children, both of whom attend Allerton C of E Primary School.

 Mr Rob Dyal

 (Nursery classes link)

 Rob Dyal is a Human Resources Manager with over 20 years experience in the private sector.
 Rob is a first time governor, having joined the Governing Body as a co-opted member in 2016.